ofnote/gestop/README.md

 pyautogui is a GUI automation python module used, in this case, to simulate the movement of the mouse.
 As with other python packages, to be installed through `pip` or package manager e.g. `apt`.

-* Pytorch
+* Pytorch and pytorch-lightning

-Used to train and deploy the neural net which recognizes gestures.
+Used to train and deploy the neural net which recognizes gestures. [pytorch-lightning](https://github.com/PyTorchLightning/pytorch-lightning), a lightweight wrapper over Pytorch for cleaner development, is also used.

+* Standard libraries

+The standard libraries in machine learning projects, `numpy`, `pandas` and `scikit-learn` are also utilized.

 ### Usage